Skip to content

 var v2;

-To deal with such cases the code should be instrumented.
-For example, if we know that input is string and v2 will be used as number then we may explain it to Rapise by placing variable type using special comment: /**var_type*/ right together with var definition.
-It should be placed right either between var keyword and variable name or right after an assignment operation (=), if any.
+To deal with such cases, the code should be instrumented.
+For example, if we know that input is a string and v2 will be used as a number, then we can explain it to Rapise by placing the variable type using a special comment: /**var_type*/ right next to the variable definition.
+It should be placed either right between the var keyword and the variable name, or immediately after an assignment operation (=), if one exists.
 I.e.:

 var v1 = /**string*/ input;